Declarative Probabilistic Logic Programming in Discrete-Continuous Domains

+\begin{definition}[Well-Defined Finite Distributional Database] A finite distributional database~$\distdb$ is called \emph{well-defined} if and only if it satisfies the following criteria: \begin{description} \item[W!]
+Each $\nu \in \randomvariableset$ has a finite set of ancestors. \item[W1] The ancestor relation on the variables~$\randomvariableset$ is acyclic. \item[W3] If $\nu \sim \delta \in \distdb$ and the parents of $\nu$ are $\{ \nu_1, \dots, \nu_m \}$, then replacing each occurrence of $\nu_i$ in $\delta$ by a sample $\samplefunction(\nu_i)$ always results in a well-defined distribution for~$\nu$. \end{description} \end{definition}

+The distributional database in Example~\ref{ex:dist_db} is well-defined: the ancestor relation is acyclic and finite, and as normally distributed random variables are real-valued, using such a variable as the mean of another normal distribution is always well-defined.
+The database would no longer be well-defined after adding \probloginline{w ~ poisson(x)}, as not all real numbers can be used as a parameter of a Poisson distribution.

+Constructing valid finite distributional databases can be viewed as building Bayesian networks over a finite set of variables, where nodes represent (conditional) random variables and where each node's distribution is parameterized by the node's parents.
+This approach was, for instance, taken by~\citep{kersting2000bayesian}.
+More recently, \citet{wu2018discrete} extended these finite Bayesian network to allow also (under certain conditions) for infinite and uncountable numbers of nodes in these Bayesian networks.
+They dub this extension {\em measure theoretic Bayesian network} (MTBNs).

+While our measure semantics allow for MTBNs as the distributional database, we will restrict ourselves in the remainder of the paper to distributional databases that are finite.
+We leave it as future work on how to effectively use MTBNs in probabilistic logic programming.
+This would necessitate developing novel syntax and inference algorithms able to handle, for example, stochastic processes.

-While the previous section has focused on the core elements of the \dcproblogsty language, we now introduce syntactic sugar to ease modeling.
+\fixed{ While the previous section has focused on the core elements of the \dcproblogsty language, we now introduce syntactic sugar to ease modeling.
 We consider three kinds of modeling patterns in \dfplpsty, and introduce a more compact notation for each of them.
-We focus on examples and intuitions first.
-Subsequently, we formally define the semantics of \dcproblogsty (\dfplpsty $+$ syntactic sugar) in Section~\ref{sec:semantics_syntactic_sugar}.
+Here we focus on examples and intuitions and relegate the more technical details to Appendix~\ref{sec:detaileddcproblog}.
+Specifically, we discuss the precise semantics of the syntactic sugar introduced below and how to map it onto \dfplpsty language constructs (Appendix~\ref{sec:semantics_syntactic_sugar} and~\ref{sec:dcvalidity}).
+In Appendix~\ref{sec:Additionalsyntacticsugar} we introduce additional syntactic sugar constructs for user-defined sample spaces and multivariate distributions, and in Appendix~\ref{sec:beyondmixtures} we study the intricacies introduced by negation when using syntactic sugar. }